rose-pine/rose-pine-bloom/readme.md

 ### Accents

-> Enable accents by passing the `--accents` / `-a` flag

-When using the flag, a file for every accent will be made.
+Use `<prefix>accent` to specify an accent variable.
+A file for every accent will be made.

 ```jsonc
 // template.json